dell/csm-docs/content/docs/csidriver/upgradation/drivers/powermax.md

 Description: Upgrade PowerMax CSI driver
 ---

-You can upgrade CSI Driver for Dell PowerMax using Helm or Dell CSI Operator.
+You can upgrade CSI Driver for Dell PowerMax using Helm or Dell CSM Operator.

 **Note:** CSI Driver for PowerMax v2.4.0 requires 10.0 REST endpoint support of Unisphere.
 ### Updating the CSI Driver to use 10.0 Unisphere